On-Site Designated Supervisor (ODS)

 - testing frequency

-- interpreting test results and remedial action b Water treatment:
+- interpreting test results and remedial actions for all tests in b.

-- pH value – what it is, measuring and checking
+- pH value – effects on bathers and disinfection:

 Principles – key requirements when dosing chemicals